How to apply

 Bristol, Imperial College London, Manchester, Nottingham, Strathclyde, Warwick

 Projects typically involve a mix of experiment and theory, so that a good grounding in physics, practical skills and mathematical ability are all essential.

-Other projects may also be available – please contact us for more information.
+Eligibility conditions are similar to those set out below for CDT projects – please contact us for more information.

 Applicants should have or expect to obtain a 1st class or a good 2.1 degree or Masters in engineering or physical science.
 In our experience the best candidates can use their knowledge to solve technical problems, are interested in useful research, are well-organised and are good communicators.

 A number of studentships each year are fully funded (fees and stipends) by EPSRC.
 EPSRC funded courses and are open only to UK and EU applicants who have been resident in the UK for at least 3 years immediately preceding the start of the course.
 More specifically the student must:

 - Have settled status in the UK, meaning they have no restrictions on how long they can stay, AND

 - Been ‘ordinarily resident’ in the UK for 3 years prior to the start of the grant.
 This means they must have been normally residing in the UK (apart from temporary or occasional absences), AND